 A course for students to research and deliver a project and associated presentation regarding the latest applications within radiation science professional practice.

-Explore the theoretical and practical aspects of medical ethics and law in the area of health care education and practice.
+Explore the theoretical and practical aspects of medical ethics and law in the area of healthcare education and practice.
 This is an applied ethics course to the field of radiation sciences.
 Risk management and legislative issues affecting the delivery of health care are emphasized.